karansinghsaini/BloggersSpot/README.md

 4. Hooks - for stateful functions

 ### Nodejs
-I have sued Nodejs for backend development.
+I have used Nodejs for backend development.
 I have used the following libraries:-

 1. bcryptjs - to encrypt and decrypt the passwords
 2. jsonwebtoken - to create and verify tokens to authenticate the user